Tre'Davious White: 2017

 On September 10, 2017, White made his professional regular season debut and first career start in the Buffalo Bills' season-opener against the New York Jets, recording four solo tackles and two pass deflections in Bills' 21–12 victory.
 On September 24, 2017, White recorded a season–high seven combined tackles (six solo), a season–high four pass deflections, and made his first career interception off a pass thrown by Trevor Siemian to wide receiver Bennie Fowler during a 26–16 victory against the Denver Broncos in Week 3.
 He was named the NFL Defensive Rookie of the Month for September.
 In Week 4, he made four combined tackles (three solo), a pass deflection, and recovered a fumble by quarterback Matt Ryan after it was forced during a sack by defensive end Jerry Hughes and returned it 52–yards for his first career touchdown during the second quarter of a 23–17 upset win over the Atlanta Falcons.
 On October 22, 2017, White made one solo tackle on wide receiver Adam Humphries, which caused a fumble that he recovered late in the fourth quarter to set up the Bills' game–winning field goal during their 30–27 victory against the Tampa Bay Buccaneers.
 On November 26, 2017, White recorded one solo tackle, broke up a pass, and intercepted a pass thrown by quarterback Alex Smith to wide receiver Tyreek Hill and returned it 63–yards with 1:28 left in the fourth quarter to seal a 16–10 victory at the Kansas City Chiefs.
 The following week the Bills played against the New England Patriots, while White made five combined tackles (four solo), a pass deflection, and intercepted a pass by Tom Brady intended for tight end Rob Gronkowski during a 23–3 loss.
 Immediately after the play, Gronkowski dive into White elbow-first while he was grounded and drew a personal foul.
-White suffered a concussion as a result of the hit, while Gronkowski was upset and claime that White should have been flagged for a pass interference penalty, but nonetheless was suspended one game for the hit.
+White suffered a concussion as a result of the hit, while Gronkowski was upset and claimed that White should have been flagged for a pass interference penalty, but nonetheless was suspended one game for the hit.
 He started in all 16 games as a rookie in 2017 and recorded 69 combined tackles (53 solo), 18 pass deflections, and four interceptions.
 Pro Football Focus gave White an overall grade of 91.6, which ranked third among all qualifying cornerbacks in 2017.
 White was a finalist for 2017 Defensive Rookie of the Year award, but lost to Marshon Lattimore of the New Orleans Saints.
 He was named to the PFWA All-Rookie Team.